 Existing interchanges improvements at I-540, N.C.
 98 Bypass (Dr. Calvin Jones Highway) and N.C.
 98 Business (Durham Road)

 A third lane on I-540 westbound at the Capital Boulevard interchange

 The N.C.
 Department of Transportation will also study service roads and local connections to maintain access to properties along the corridor.

-The Capital Boulevard upgrade would be a design-build project.
+The Capital Boulevard upgrade for Section A would be a design-build project.
 The design-build process allows NCDOT to hire a team of designers and contractors who are responsible for the design, right of way acquisition and project construction.
 The team might begin construction on one portion of the project while it finishes the design and right of way acquisition for others.
 This usually results in faster completion of a project.

 Other benefits to a design-build project might be innovative solutions that save time or money or reduce impacts and quicker resolution to problems that might arise during design and construction.
 The process might provide additional alternatives or modifications to the existing alternatives, which might reduce costs or impacts.